About us and this policy

 In Connection With a Sale or Change of Control

 Where we store personal information

 Because we operate as a global business, your personal information may be transferred to, stored, and processed in other countries, which may include countries that are not regarded as ensuring an adequate level of protection for personal information under European Union and UK laws.

-We have put in place appropriate safeguards (such as contractual commitments) in accordance with applicable legal requirements to ensure that your personal information is adequately protected.
+We have put in place appropriate safeguards (such as data encryption at rest and transit, contractual commitments, and GDPR-approved standard contractual clauses where applicable) in accordance with applicable legal requirements to ensure that your personal information is adequately protected.
 For more information on the appropriate safeguards in place, please contact us at the details contained in the Contacting Us section below.

 How long we keep personal information

 If we collect your personal information, the length of time we retain it is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.
 We do not retain personal information in an identifiable format for longer than is necessary.

 We may need your personal information to establish, bring or defend legal claims.
 For this purpose, when acting as a controller we will always retain your personal information for 2 years after the date it is no longer needed by us for any of the purposes listed under How We Use Personal Information above.
 The only exceptions to this are where:

 The law requires us to hold your personal information for a longer period, or delete it sooner;

 You exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted or required under the law (see further Erasing your personal information or restricting its processing below); or